pytorch/tutorials/prototype_source/quantization_2_0_tutotial.rst

 3. Annotate common operator patterns
 --------------------------------------------------------

 Now we will start to define the annotatation methods inside quantizer.
-For common operators like `conv2d`, we can use `QuantizationSpec` to annotate the input, weight, bias and output.
+For common operators like ``conv2d``, we can use ``QuantizationSpec`` to annotate the input, weight, bias, and output.

 ::